sniperwolf/taggingJS/README.md

 1. Write in your page something like `<div data-name="tag" id="fooTagField">preexisting-tag</div>`;
 1. Add to your main JavaScript file `$("#fooTagField").tagging();` to implement it;

-The `data-name="tag"` is the class used for every single tag inside the `fooTagField`.
+The `data-name="tag"` is the name used for every single input inside the `fooTagField`.

 ### Contribute - With Grunt & co. ###